 Once an add-on has been blocked, Firefox will prevent you from installing it.
 You will see this notification:

 Can blocks be lifted?

-Depending on the severity of the violation, the history of the developer, and other relevant factors, some blocks may be lifted once the developer uploads a new approved version.
-If that happens, users who had previously downloaded the add-on will immediately be able to use it again once its listing goes live again on addons.mozilla.org.
+Depending on the severity of the violation, the abuse history of the developer, and other relevant factors, some blocks may be lifted once the developer uploads a new version that is approved by Mozilla.
+If that happens, users who had previously downloaded the add-on will immediately be able to use it again once the add-on has been updated to the latest approved version.

 - Click the menu button , click and select .

 - Click on the settings icon and make sure that the menu item is checked.